cvmanjoo/RTC/README.md

 ## Objective
-* Creating a simple Arduino library for I2C RTCs (Real Time Clock) which can be understand by Beginners.
+* Create a simple Arduino library for I2C RTCs (Real Time Clock) which can be understand by beginners.
 * Inspired by [Arduino Zero](https://www.arduino.cc/en/Reference/RTC) RTC library
 * Accessing all the features of RTCs.
 * Readable code with Comments and [Documentation](../wiki/Home).